 Oral Medications¶

-Oral medications are the most common route of administration in nursing.
-They come in solid forms — tablets, capsules, and caplets — and require accurate calculation to ensure the correct dose is given.
+Oral medications are the most common route of administration in healthcare.
+They come in many forms: tablets, capsules, and caplets, and require accurate calculation to ensure the correct dose is given.

 | Component | Example |